JustinSDK/dotSCAD/docs/lib-rotate_p.md

 ![rotate_p](images/lib-rotate_p-1.JPG)

 The `rotate_p` function is useful in some situations.
-For examples, you probably want to get all points on the path of a spiral around a sphere.
+For example, you probably want to get all points on the path of a spiral around a sphere.

     include <rotate_p.scad>;